SoftUni-Internal/interactive-content/EN/04-SOLID/07-Summary.md

     - **maintainable**

-- **Single Responsibility** - one unit must do only one job
+- **Single Responsibility** - each code unit should be responsible for a single piece of functionality

-- **Open-Closed** - code should be open to extensions but closed to changes
+- **Open-Closed** - our code should be open to extensions but closed to changes

-- **Liskov Substitution** - functions that reference base classes must be able to use objects of derived (child) classes without knowing it
+- **Liskov Substitution** - functions that reference base classes must be able to fully use objects of derived (child) classes

-- **Interface Segregation** - a client should not be forced to implement an interface that is not used
+- **Interface Segregation** - a client should not be forced to implement an interface that is does not require

 - **Dependency Inversion** - depend on abstractions, not on concretions